Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 ### Workspace Profile

 - In KPN Lisa, a user can only have one WorkspaceProfile, so be careful not to add multiple profiles to a user.
 The revoke action will remove whatever workspaceProfile is active at the moment.
 This can result in unwanted behavior.

+### Persona

+- A user can have only one Persona in KPN Lisa.
+Assigning more than one will return an error.
+Ensure your Business Rules assign only a single Persona per user.

 ### Manager Field in Field Mapping